James Hughes-Hallett CMG (Chairman)

 Sir David Bell

 Chairman of the Financial Times from 1996 until retirement in 2009 and non-executive Director of the Economist since 2007.
 Sir David holds a number of Trustee positions including Chairman Sadler's Wells; the University of Roehampton; London Transport Museum; Transformation Trust; Institute of War and Peace Reporting; Walpole Committee and a Board member of Common Purpose and Silatech and a Member of the Honorary Council of the Royal National Theatre.
 Trustee since 2011.

-Joe is Deputy Chief Executive of the Home Group, the largest non-Government care provider in the UK, providing residential based support for young homeless, victims of domestic violence, adults with mental health and addiction problems, and the elderly.
-It is also one of the UK’s largest social housing landlords.
-Prior to this Joe was Chief Executive of Tees Valley Regeneration, and was a Director, Corporate Banking in Barclays PLC.
+Joe is Chief Executive of the National Colleges Training and Education Group.
+Previously Joe was Deputy Chief Executive of the Home Group, Chief Executive of Tees Valley Regeneration, and was a Director, Corporate Banking in Barclays PLC.
 Joe is a Trustee of Arts Council England, and Chairs the board of Arts Council North East.
-He is also the senior non-executive Trustee of Durham University.
+He is also a senior non-executive Trustee of Durham University.